nilenso/cooperative-agreement/README.md

 3. `\pagebreak` needs to be implemented.
 4. Page numbering should print as "Page 3 of 12" so the document length is self-descriptive.
 5. It would be nice if the table on the signature page could span the entire page.
 (This might not be possible.)
+6. It would be nice if the double-underscore delimiters (`__NAME__`) highlighted the words they delimit in a different colour, to differentiate them from "normal" bold text.

+The HTML build currently has a few bugs (in order of priority):

+1. The `pandoc` build isn't respecting the CSS supplied.
+2. Tables should be centered.
+3. It would be nice if the signature page could span the entire page.
+4. It would be nice if the double-underscore delimiters (`__NAME__`) highlighted the words they delimit.